hrtechifyed/GrowwithHR-Version2/README.md

-# GrowWithHR v0.14.1-beta
+# GrowWithHR v0.15.0-beta

-**GrowWithHR** is an executive HR intelligence and advisory prototype by HRTechify.
-It helps founders, business leaders, and HR professionals explore company context, statutory compliance, growth readiness, and people-governance priorities through explainable recommendations.
+**GrowWithHR** is an executive HR intelligence and advisory prototype developed under the HRTechify brand.

+It helps founders, business leaders and HR professionals explore company context, statutory compliance, people-governance priorities and growth readiness through structured assessments and explainable recommendations.

+The repository contains:

+- The deployed static HTML, CSS and JavaScript experience.
+- A Node.js and Express backend for secure advisory email delivery.
+- PDF advisory report generation.
+- Gmail API integration using Google OAuth 2.0.
-The repository currently contains the original static HTML/CSS/JavaScript experience plus a new React/Next.js-ready assessment UX layer under `apps/web/src`.
+- An experimental React/Next.js-ready assessment UX layer under `apps/web/src`.

 ---

-## Executive Advisory Experience v3
+## Executive Advisory Experience

-The current intro experience uses a one-time brand reveal followed by concise executive story scenes, briefing cards, Coach HRTechify, and an explicit Begin Executive Assessment action.
-Homepage mobile compatibility has been hardened for the intelligence and carousel sections with dedicated desktop, laptop, tablet, and mobile breakpoints.
+The current GrowWithHR experience guides users through an executive-style company assessment covering business context, workforce structure, operating footprint and growth plans.

+The experience includes:

+- A branded executive advisory introduction.
+- A guided multi-stage assessment.
+- Company and workforce context questions.
+- Compliance and growth-readiness analysis.
+- A review step before report generation.
+- A personalised advisory PDF.
+- Secure report delivery by email.
+- Internal lead notification for completed assessments.
+- Responsive layouts for desktop, laptop, tablet and mobile devices.

+The experience uses deterministic, rules-based recommendations rather than presenting generated output as legal or professional advice.

 ---

+## Advisory Email Delivery

+GrowWithHR now includes backend email delivery through the Gmail API.

+When a user completes the assessment:

+1. The advisory report is generated as a PDF in the browser.
+2. The report and required recipient information are sent to the GrowWithHR backend over HTTPS.
+3. The backend validates the request and PDF attachment.
+4. The customer receives a branded HTML email with the PDF attached.
+5. A plain-text email version is included for compatibility.
+6. An internal assessment notification may also be sent to the configured HRTechify email address.

+The email template includes:

+- A personalised greeting.
+- The recipient’s company name.
+- A summary of what the report contains.
+- A PDF attachment notice.
+- A reply-to contact option.
+- HRTechify branding.
+- A compact centred HRTechify logo bar.
+- The tagline:

+  **People • Technology • Growth**

+Email delivery uses Google OAuth 2.0 and the Gmail API over HTTPS.
+SMTP and Gmail App Password delivery are no longer used.

+---

-## Current Data Policy
+## Current Data and Privacy Approach

-The current executive assessment UX is intentionally **client-side and no-storage**.
+The current implementation does not use a dedicated assessment database.

-- Assessment answers live only in the open browser tab while the user is completing the flow.
+Assessment information is primarily handled in the browser while the user completes the experience.
+The assessment interface may retain limited progress in the same browser to support resume behaviour.

-- No answers are saved to `localStorage`, `sessionStorage`, cookies, a database, a server, Google Drive, CRM, email tool, or an HRTechify admin dashboard.
-- If the user refreshes, closes the tab, navigates away, or switches devices, the assessment must be started fresh.
-- Contact-capture fields are held only in the open tab in this implementation.
+When the user requests delivery of the advisory report, the information required to prepare and send the email is transmitted to the GrowWithHR backend.

+The backend:

+- Processes the request for email delivery.
+- Validates the recipient address and PDF.
+- Does not intentionally save assessment answers to a GrowWithHR database.
+- Sends the report through the Gmail API.
+- May write non-sensitive delivery status information to application logs.

+The sent email and PDF attachment are retained in Gmail according to the configuration and retention settings of the connected Gmail account.

+GrowWithHR currently does not provide:

+- User accounts.
+- Cloud-based saved assessments.
+- Cross-device resume links.
+- A persistent report database.
+- A customer portal.
+- Automated deletion controls for sent Gmail messages.

-- Any future Google Drive, email, CRM, dashboard, or backend integration must be added deliberately with explicit consent and updated documentation.
+Any future database, CRM, analytics, Google Drive or customer-account integration must be introduced deliberately with updated privacy notices and appropriate user consent.

 ---